Li Rongrong: Biography

 Li was born in Suzhou, Jiangsu, Republic of China in 1945.
 He graduated from the department of chemical engineering of Tianjin University, majoring in electro-chemistry.

 He started working in a factory in Wuxi in July 1968, and was elevated to head of the factory in the early 1980s.
 From 1986, he served as vice director of economics commission of Wuxi, director of light manufacturing bureau, director of planning commission of the city, and vice director of economics planning commission of Jiangsu.

 In June 1992, he was transferred to manufacturing planning bureau of manufacturing office of the State Council.
 From August 1992, he served in various posts in State Economic and Trade Commission (SETC).
-He was appointed vice director of the Commission in 1998, and became vice director and vice party chief of the Commission in December 1999.
-In February 2001, he was elevated to director and Party chief of SETC.
-He served as the chairman and Party secretary of State-owned Assets Supervision and Administration Commission of the State Council.
-He was a member of 16th and 17th Central Committees of the Communist Party of China.
+He was appointed vice director of the Commission in 1998, and became vice director and vice Chinese Communist Party (CCP) chief of the Commission in December 1999.
+In February 2001, he was elevated to director and CCP chief of SETC.
+He served as the chairman and CCP committee secretary of State-owned Assets Supervision and Administration Commission (SASAC) of the State Council.
+He was a member of 16th and 17th Central Committee of the Chinese Communist Party.

+As the head of SASAC, Li classified industrial sectors based on importance and level of state supervision.
+Li viewed national security and economic lifeline sectors (such as the electrical grid and petroleum) as subject to absolute state control.
+In fundamental and pillar industries (such as automobiles and steel), key companies should have absolute or relative state control.
+In other industries (such as agriculture or transportation), the state should maintain holdings in industry leaders.
+In 2009, Li praised the role of China's state-owned enterprises in stabilizing the economy and preserving economic growth, in light of the state's ability to direct SOEs to spend, invest, and avoid laying off workers.

 Li died on 21 December 2019 in Beijing, aged 74.